 “Cities can, and should, become the incubators and vectors for scaling up reuse in Europe.
 They certainly have a leading role to play in the fight against plastic waste.
 However, we still lack a better understanding of the conditions that enable reuse to flourish in these communities.
 Our ERIC project will provide concrete answers to this question, helping to inspire and guide the replication of reuse models in cities around the world.”

-Manon Jourdan, Implementation Officer at Zero Waste Europe and ERIC Project Coordinator
+Manon Jourdan, Waste Prevention Manager at Zero Waste Europe and ERIC Project Coordinator

-In July, a coalition of frontrunner European cities and progressive businesses will launch an open manifesto calling for a bold overhaul of Extended Producer Responsibility (EPR) systems under the upcoming EU Circular Economy Act.
+A coalition of nearly 40 European cities and progressive businesses launched an open manifesto calling to reform the Extended Producer Responsibility (EPR) systems under the upcoming EU Circular Economy Act.

 Our message to EU policymakers is clear: